josephwegner/makehex/README.md

 ### Redis

-Hexamagon relies on Redis for many things.
+MakeHex relies on Redis for many things.
 From websockets, to sidekiq jobs, to caching tile updates, Redis is absolutely critical.
 I won't get into the intricacies here of running [Redis](https://redis.io/), but I'd recommend spending some time getting it right.
-It's a core piece of Hexamagon, and it being performant will be very valuable.
+It's a core piece of MakeHex, and it being performant will be very valuable.

 Redis is usually started with
 ```